Hideki Naganuma

 (born May 16, 1972) is a Japanese composer and DJ who primarily does work for video games.
-Naganuma is best known for his score for the game Jet Set Radio and its sequel Jet Set Radio Future.
+Naganuma is best known for his soundtrack for the game Jet Set Radio and its sequel Jet Set Radio Future.

 Early life

 Naganuma started his musical career by playing the electronic organ, aged five, under the influence of his older sister.
 When he was fourteen, he became interested in western music and composed his own songs.
 He then decided to have a job in the music business.
-During 1993 to 1997 he worked as both a DJ and bartender.
+During 1993 to 1997, he worked as both a DJ and bartender.
 He was also aiming to become a singer-songwriter in the J-pop industry, although he dropped this plan.

 Career

 19982008: Work with Sega

 Naganuma sent demo tapes to Sega in 1998.
 His application was accepted, with voice editing for Shoujo Kakumei Utena: Itsuka Kakumei Sareru Monogatari and composition for Hip Jog Jog being among his first works with the company, the latter of which he worked with senior composer Kenichi Tokoi.

 In 2000, he served as the lead composer for Jet Set Radio, serving as his breakthrough work.
 He took inspiration from big beat music for the game.
 He would go on to compose for its sequel Jet Set Radio Future in 2002, along with Ollie King in 2003, also developed by Smilebit.
 In 2005, he composed a large portion of Sonic Rush's soundtrack, of which he was later nominated at the Golden Joystick Awards for Soundtrack of the Year.
 The following year, he was responsible for music supervision and composing two tracks for the anime adaption of Air Gear, itself being influenced by Jet Set Radio.
 For contractual reasons, he used the "skankfunk" alias as he was still employed at Sega at the time, while Air Gear had nothing to do with Sega.
-He also created a remix of "Fuusen Gum" for the anime Gin Tama, but similarly was not credited at the time.
+He also created a remix of "Fuusen Gum" for the anime Gintama, but similarly was not credited at the time.

 During his later years with Sega, Naganuma was part of Yakuza's team, where his role was mostly limited to voice editing and producing sound effects.
 The boss of its team did not allow him to work on the soundtrack of Sonic Rush Adventure.
-Following his work on Yakuza Kenzan in 2008, he left Sega to become a freelance composer.
-He has continued to work on Sega games under the skankfunk alias, including Kurohyō: Ryū ga Gotoku Shinshō and Super Monkey Ball 3D.
+Following his work on Ryū ga Gotoku Kenzan! in 2008, he left Sega to become a freelance composer.
+He has continued to work on Sega games under his "skankfunk" alias, including Kurohyō: Ryū ga Gotoku Shinshō and Super Monkey Ball 3D.